CALL FOR APPLICATIONS

 - 3. CHARACTERIZATION OF A PUTATIVE TUMOR SUPPRESSOR CYTOCHROME B561 PROTEIN

-- 4. BIOCHEMICAL AND FUNCTIONAL CHARACTERISATION OF A PP4-LIKE PROTEIN PHOSPHATASES
+- 4. BIOCHEMICAL AND FUNCTIONAL CHARACTERISATION OF PP2A-LIKE PROTEIN PHOSPHATASES IN FRUITFLIES

 - (i) Applicants should be under 30 years, in good health.
 Preference would be given for those who have just finished their university studies.
 The health condition of the applicants must be appropriately documented by an official health care provider, as indicated in the application form.
 Result of all of the listed tests has to be specified.